giscus/giscus/CONTRIBUTING.md

 Thanks for considering to contribute!

-GitHub currently requires authentication for all GraphQL API requests.
+GitHub's API for Discussions is currently only available through the GraphQL API, which currently requires authentication for all requests.
 With the way giscussions works, you'll need to create a GitHub App in order to get it running on your machine.
 This makes contributing to giscussions a bit tricky.

 For some of giscussions' features, you can use your personal access token (PAT) to authenticate with GitHub.